Goldbely/pantograph/README.md

 npm install
 ```

 Finally, edit your newly created `.env` file with the proper values.
-Don't forget to change the `LOCAL_FILE_PATH` as well.

 ### Running